 Questions?
 Contact Diane Daily at 617-858-2709.

-Program Guidelines for 2018-2019 School Year
+Program Guidelines for 2021-2022 School Year

 - Each school may submit only one STARS application per school year.
 If we receive two applications from a school, the school principal will be contacted and asked to remove one application from the application pool.

 To be eligible for funding, the residency must: